reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 ## Step 3 - Deploy a private repository for CloudOps team <a id="step-3"></a>

+### Store private settings in CodeCommit

-Activities to create a CodeCommit repository for collaborative work on system configurations:
+First, we create a CodeCommit repository for collaborative work on system configurations:
 - Login to the AWS Console of the account `CloudOps`
 - Go to the CodeCommit console in the selected region
 - Click on `Create repository`